7RedViolin/7RedViolin.github.io/_posts/2021-04-05-ShaktiCTF-2021-HelpMe-WriteUp.md

 A closer look at the script showed I needed to enter a string that, when encoded, would equal `uh27bio:uY<xrA.`.

-My conversion list above showed I needed to enter the string `pe/4_dj7pQ9uo<+` to get the third portion of the flag.
+I was then able to use the conversion list above to find the string `pe/4_dj7pQ9uo<+` that would give me the third portion of the flag.

 ```
 Enter input:  pe/4_dj7pQ9uo<+